muldjord/occurity/README.md

 * startsize="0.1" <-- Sets optotype size on initialization.
 Size must match with a size from a `row` below.
 * crowdingspan="2.5" <-- Sets optotype crowding span in size relative arc minutes.
 If left out the default value of 2.5 is used.
 * animation="file.gif" <-- Sets the attention GIF animation for this chart.
 Activate with `a`.
+* fadetimings="0;50;150;150" <-- Defines the optotype fade timings.
+There are three relevant timings.
+1: Used when fading in a symbol, 2: Used when fading out a symbol, 3 and 4: Used when momentarily showing a symbol (fade in / out).
+All values are in ms.
+* fadelevels="0.0;1.0;0.15" <-- Defines the optotype fade levels.
+There are three relevant levels.
+1: Opacity when hiding a symbol, 2: Opacity when showing, 3: Opacity when momentarily showing a symbol.
+All values can range from 0.0 to 1.0.
+Completely opaque is 1.0.

 ###### 'row' node
 Must be nested inside a `chart` node.
 A single `row` node defines a row in the chart.
 It has the following format: